VirtualBrainLab/vbl-docs/docs/source/03_unity_neuro/01_urn_intro.md

  <img src="https://github.com/dbirman/UMRenderer/raw/main/Examples/gallery/brain_rotate_cropped.gif" width="45%">
 </p>

-Urchin (Unity Renderer for Neuroscience) allows you to connect your Python scripts to a standalone rendering program, to create graphics like the ones above.
+Unity Renderer for Neuroscience (Urchin) allows you to connect your Python scripts to a standalone rendering program, to create graphics like the ones above.

 ## Install